Physics

 Then a Physics degree might be for you.
 The Physics program from the College of Science and Mathematics’ Department of Physics prepares students for a variety of career pathways.

-A Physics degree from Augusta University offers an experience like no other — one that can lead to an exciting future of research and discovery.
+A Physics degree from Augusta University offers a one-of-a-kind experience— one that can lead to an exciting future of research and discovery.

 Physics is for you if you consider yourself